weiyutang1010/ncrna_design/README.md

 # SamplingDesign: RNA Design via Continuous Optimization with Coupled Variables and Monte-Carlo Sampling

 This repository contains the source code for the SamplingDesign project.
+The Python code for generating the figures in the paper is available in `./figures/`

 Wei Yu Tang, Ning Dai, Tianshuo Zhou, David H. Mathews, and Liang Huang*